Home » Can Parrots Eat Spinach? (Is Too Much Bad for Birds?)

 Spinach can be beneficial if a parrot doesn’t hydrate sufficiently because it’s 93% water.

-Many owners worry about feeding too much spinach to parrots.
 Spinach contains oxalic acid, which binds to minerals like calcium, inhibiting absorption.
-It can also cause kidney problems and egg binding.
+It can also exacerbate kidney problems and cause egg binding.

 According to the Journal of Agricultural and Food Chemistry, boiling spinach reduces the oxalate content by 30-87%.
-Spinach leaves shouldn’t cause issues for healthy birds when consumed sensibly.
+Spinach leaves shouldn’t cause issues for healthy parrots.

-As with all foods, feed parrots spinach in moderation, especially as it’s high in oxalic acid.
-Adding a couple of spinach leaves to its bowl once or twice a week, along with other vegetables, will be beneficial.
+Feed parrots spinach in moderation, especially as it’s high in oxalic acid.
+Adding a couple of spinach leaves to a parrot’s food bowl once or twice a week, along with other vegetables, is beneficial.